Many charities trade, either as an integral part of their charitable activities or to raise funds.

 The direct tax treatment of payments received by charities under sponsorship arrangements will depend on the nature of the arrangement.
-Just because a sponsor derives good publicity or public relations benefits from payments to charity, doesn’t automatically mean that payments by the sponsor are trading income in the hands of the charity.
+Just because a sponsor derives good publicity or public relations benefits from payments to charity, does not automatically mean that payments by the sponsor are trading income in the hands of the charity.

-If the charity doesn’t provide goods or services in return for payment, sponsorship payments will normally have the character of charitable donations rather than trading income in the charity’s hands.
-The fact that the business sponsor itself takes steps to publicise or exploit the affinity with the charity won’t change the treatment of the payments in the hands of the charity, unless the charity also publicises the affinity itself.
+If the charity does not provide goods or services in return for payment, sponsorship payments will normally have the character of charitable donations rather than trading income in the charity’s hands.
+The fact that the business sponsor itself takes steps to publicise or exploit the affinity with the charity will not change the treatment of the payments in the hands of the charity, unless the charity also publicises the affinity itself.

 If, before payment is made by the business sponsor, a commercial participator agreement (required by the Charity Commission under Section 59 of the Charities Act 1992 or by the Office of the Scottish Charity Regulator under Section 81 Charities and Trustee Investment (Scotland) Act 2005) is in place, the tax treatment of the payment will be determined by the wording of the agreement.
 Otherwise, the tax treatment of the payments will be determined on the particular facts of the case.

 HMRC has agreed the Charity Commission guidance on whether university research paid for by a sponsor is charitable.
 Other charities may also find this guidance helpful.

 23. Direct tax: what if the charity provides goods or services to the sponsor?

 If the charity provides some goods or services in return for the sponsorship payments they may be treated as trading income.